pj201/csc791-projects/README.md

 To install:

-Execute the 'install.R' file inside R - this will install all dependencies
+* Execute the 'install.R' file inside R - this will install all dependencies.
+Please use R version 3.1.1 or later. twitteR package is not compatible with older versions.

+* Please enter twitter credentails on line 19 in ingest-twitter.R

 To run: